 - Part 2 Code of Practice (General Functions)

 - Part 3 Code of Practice (Assessing the Needs of Individuals)

 - Part 4 Code of Practice (Meeting Needs)

-- Part 4 and 5 Code of Practice (Charging and Financial Assessment) this was amended in April 2017
+- Part 4 and 5 Code of Practice (Charging and Financial Assessment) amended each April

 - Part 6 Code of Practice (Looked After and Accommodated Children)